Hire our Youth Leaders to facilitate a training in your school or program!

 ICAH Peer Educators facilitate medically accurate, age-appropriate, and youth-led sexual health trainings in schools, after-school programs, and conferences.
 They have been certified in the National Bacchus Peer Education Curriculum and receive rigorous sexual health training through ICAH.
 The Peer Educators are supported in the workshop by an adult staff member of ICAH, who also provides additional written resource materials for youth participants.

-Contact Nikki Zaleski, Youth Development and Training Coordinator, at email@example.com about bringing an affordable training to your community.
+For more information, contact Nikki Zaleski, Youth Development and Training Coordinator at firstname.lastname@example.org or 312-427-4460 x234 about bringing an affordable training to your community.
 Select a pre-existing workshop, or design one from the Menu of Activities below to tailor to your needs.

 MENU OF WORKSHOPS